dnadlinger/devil_server/README.md

 Apart from generally following good programming practice, please try to keep the code format reasonably consistent.
-Sine there is is no excuse for wasting brain-power on that in this day and age, clang-format [4] is used.
+Since there is is no excuse for wasting brain-power on that in this day and age, clang-format [3] is used.
 Ideally, you run it before every check-in like this:

     clang-format -style=file -i <files_you_changed>